microsoft/vscode-docs/docs/languages/javascript.md

 ## JavaScript Linters (ESLint, JSHint)

-VS Code provides support for [ESlint](http://eslint.org/) and [JSHint](http://jshint.com/).
-If enabled the Javascipt code is validated as you type and reported problems can be navigated to and fixed inside VS Code.
+VS Code provides support for [ESLint](http://eslint.org/) and [JSHint](http://jshint.com/).
+If enabled the JavaScript code is validated as you type and reported problems can be navigated to and fixed inside VS Code.

 To enable one of the linters do the following: